 - Encourage students to write Letters to the Editor at some point during their academic year and to make school and other community presentations for International Education Week and at other opportune points during the school year.

-- Include one meeting at the home office of the U.S. Congressional Representative for your district, allowing the students the opportunity to thank the Congressional Representative for their scholarship.
+- Include one meeting at the home office of the U.S. Congressional Representative for the district, allowing the students the opportunity to thank the Congressional Representative for their scholarship.

 - Serve as a local source of program, logistical and culture-specific information